IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 2. Expand `Channels`, then expand `mychannel` and `demoContract@0.0.1`.
 You will see a list of all the transactions that were defined in your smart contract.

 3. First, we will create an asset.
-Right-click on createMyAsset and select `Submit Transaction`.
+Right-click on `createMyAsset` and select `Submit Transaction`.
 You will be asked to provide arguments for the transaction: try `001, a juicy delicious asset` (or whatever key and value you like, but make sure you remember the key you use!).
 There should now be a juicy, delicious asset on our ledger.
 Let's submit another transaction...

-4. Next, submit `updateMyAsset` in a similar way.
+> Command Palette alternative: `IBM Blockchain Platform: Submit Transaction`.

+4. Next, right-click on updateMyAsset and select `Submit Transaction`.
 This time, for the arguments, provide the same key and a different value e.g. `001, a tremendously delicious asset`.
 So, now the value of key 001 on our ledger should be "a tremendously delicious asset".
 Lets check that by reading the value back...

 5. `readMyAsset` is for reading from rather than writing to the ledger, so this time select `Evaluate Transaction`.
 Enter `001` (or whatever you set your key to) as the argument.
 You should see the following in the output console:

+> Command Palette alternative: `IBM Blockchain Platform: Evaluate Transaction`.

 ```
 [SUCCESS] Returned value from readMyAsset: {"value":" a tremendously delicious asset"}